frickelzeugs/TrashStation/README.md

 # FlexiBin

+> [!IMPORTANT]
+> This the project is as it is!
+I have published it in case others find the idea useful and want to replicate it.
+Unfortunately i don't have the time to respond to change requests, adapt the code for other hardware variants or for any kind of support.
+So feel free to do whatever you want with it, fork it, change it according to your ideas, but I will not handle any PRs.

 ## What is FlexiBin?
 A smart garbage bin enclosure based on a height-adjustable desk.
 Controlled locally via push-button or via MQTT with an ESP32.